nsortur/nsortur.github.io/_pages/about.md

   - /about.html
 ---

-I'm an incoming master's student at [Northeastern University](https://www.northeastern.edu) and an NSF Graduate Research Fellow [(GRFP)](https://www.nsfgrfp.org/) in artificial intelligence.
+I'm a master's student at [Northeastern University](https://www.northeastern.edu) and an NSF Graduate Research Fellow [(GRFP)](https://www.nsfgrfp.org/) in artificial intelligence.
 I am advised by [Professor Robin Walters](http://www.robinwalters.com/) in the Geometric Learning Lab, as well as a research assistant at [MIT Lincoln Laboratory](https://www.ll.mit.edu/).

 My research interest is robust and interpretable machine learning for physical systems.
 Recently, this has been through creating physics-informed deep dynamics models, and using these models for generative mesh design.
 I have also previously applied my work to robot learning.